Cancer Council Victoria Grants-in-Aid

 2. Complete draft EOI application & email to RIC for review

 Complete your draft EOI form document and online EOI application form (found here).
 Once you have completed your online EOI application form, click Save for Later, then save the page as PDF (can be done by printing the page and selecting Save as PDF instead of your printer).
-Email the complete draft application that is review ready (including 3-page CVs for all CIs) to RIC for review by 10am Fri 10th June 2022.
+Email the complete draft application that is review ready to RIC for review by 10am Thu 8th June 2023.

 3. Complete the application after feedback

 After taking feedback from RIC into consideration, finalise your application.
-Upload final attachment and pay special attention to formatting requirements and file naming convention (GIA2022_CIASurname-Initial_EOI.pdf e.g. GIA2022_Smith-J_EOI.pdf).
+Upload final attachment and pay special attention to formatting requirements and file naming convention (GIA2023_CIASurname-Initial_EOI.pdf e.g. GIA2023_Smith-J_EOI.pdf).
 It is suggested that you seek advice from colleagues, Faculty Mentors, etc. before finalising the application.

 4. Obtain consent from Chief Investigators B - J (CIB - CIJ)

 Chief Investigator consent is required prior to final signing by RIC.
-Please ensure all CIs have provided their 3-page CVs (following the formatting instructions on the CCV Grant-in-Aid site) and have signed Section 9.
-Certification by Chief Investigators of your attachment document.
+Please ensure all CIs have signed Section 4.1 Certification by Chief Investigators of your attachment document.

 5. Obtain Certification by Administering Organisation

-1. EOI Grant-in-Aid Application Form as PDF, signed by all CIs, and including 3-page CVs for every applicant in order of CIA, CIB, CIC, etc.
+1. EOI Grant-in-Aid Application Form as PDF, signed by all CIs

-2. Saved PDF of online application form with all responses visible
+2. Saved PDF of online application form with all responses visible, or completed internal UoM template

 3. Evidence of HoD approval